kubeflow/website/content/en/docs/pipelines/multi-user.md

 Note, Kubeflow Pipelines multi-user isolation is only supported in [the full Kubeflow deployment](/docs/pipelines/installation/overview/#full-kubeflow-deployment) starting from Kubeflow v1.1 and **currently** on all platforms except OpenShift.
-For latest status about platform support, read [kubeflow/manifests#1364](https://github.com/kubeflow/manifests/issues/1364#issuecomment-668415871).
+For the latest status about platform support, refer to [kubeflow/manifests#1364](https://github.com/kubeflow/manifests/issues/1364#issuecomment-668415871).

 Also be aware that the isolation support in Kubeflow doesn’t provide any hard security guarantees against malicious attempts by users to infiltrate other